 McNally has written essays, features, and news about the wild, particularly in the American West, for periodicals that range from the literary (Flyway and Snowy Egret) to the local (Pacific Sun and California Wild) and national (Oceans, Sierra, and Indian Country).

-McNally's latest is The Modoc War: A Story of Genocide at the Dawn of America's Gilded Age, a work of narrative nonfiction that that illuminates a dark corner of the American psyche.
+McNally's latest is The Modoc War: A Story of Genocide at the Dawn of America's Gilded Age, a work of narrative nonfiction that illuminates a dark corner of the American psyche.
 The conflict, which took place in 1872–73 and was California’s only full-blown Indian war, climaxed a decades-long campaign of extermination and removal that symbolizes all too much of European America's treatment of Native America.
 The book was published under the University of Nebraska Press's Bison Books trade imprint in November 2017.